NoOneUST/Emoji-Style-Transfer-CycleGAN-PyTorch/README.md

 # CycleGAN-Tensorflow
 ## Overview
-We implement cycleGAN with Tensorflow to do emoji style transer
+We implement cycleGAN with Tensorflow to do emoji style transfer.

 ## Experiment Result
                                                       Images generated